-EMDR helps by reactivating the memory network related to the traumatic experience while simultaneously focusing on another stimulus.
-This focus (external action versus internal experience) is achieved through bilateral stimulation e.g. eye movement, tapping etc. helping PTSD sufferers to form new associations to replace negative cognitions and overcome their symptoms.
+EMDR therapy reactivates the traumatic memory network while focusing on an external stimulus.
+The dual internal/external focus is achieved through bilateral stimulation e.g. eye movement, tapping etc. helping PTSD sufferers to form new associations to replace negative cognitions and overcome their symptoms.

-In the next part of the training we will teach you some techniques based on EMDR to enable you gain an insight into how to help identify and process disfunctionally stored traumatic memories.
+In the next part of the training, we will teach you some techniques based on EMDR to enable you gain an insight into how to help identify and process disfunctionally stored traumatic memories.